Download Careers360 App

 Osteichthyes (bony fishes)

-This class is further divided into two major groups:
+This class is further divided into two major subclass:

 Osteichthyes are characterized by a skeleton made primarily of bone, unlike cartilaginous fish, which have cartilage-based skeletons.
 All types of fish, as well as recent tetrapods, are of common ancestry and thus display the typical vertebrate body plan.